-Even to this day, anti-marijuana lobbyists fill the public’s minds with lies because they know if the truth ever came out, cannabis would be legalized in the morning.
+Even to this day, anti-marijuana lobbyists fill the public’s minds with lies.
+They know if the truth ever came out, cannabis would be legalized in the morning.
 Here are five things THEY NEVER want you to learn about weed.

 1 – People Love It

-\Not only is marijuana the most popular ‘illicit’ substance in the United States, but it is also the most popular in the entire world!
-In fact, it is the third most popular recreational drug, legal or illegal, in America behind alcohol (used by 61% of adults) and tobacco (31% of adults).
-Statistics from 2015 suggest that almost 18% of American adults consume weed, which is almost six times more people than the deadly (and bizarrely legal) Vicodin.
+Marijuana is the most popular ‘illicit’ substance in the United States.
+It is also the most used in the entire world!
+It is the third most popular recreational drug, legal or illegal, in America.
+Cannabis lags behind alcohol (used by 61% of adults) and tobacco (31% of adults).
+A 2017 study sponsored by Yahoo showed that 22% of U.S. adults used cannabis in the previous year.
+Over 50% have used weed at least once in their lives.

 2 – It Wasn’t Made Illegal for the Sake of Public Safety

-You have our permission to call ‘BS’ on anyone who suggests weed is banned to protect the general public.
-If that were true, then why are opioids, alcohol, and tobacco ALL legal when they cause FAR more damage than marijuana?
-One popular theory, which makes a lot of sense, involves William Randolph Hearst, a newspaper tycoon who was one of the richest men in America and was basically the early 20th century’s version of Rupert Murdoch.
+Anyone who suggests that weed is banned to protect the general public is mistaken.
+If that were true, why are opioids, alcohol, and tobacco, all legal when they cause FAR more damage than marijuana?
+One popular theory, which makes a lot of sense, involves William Randolph Hearst.
+He was a newspaper tycoon and one of the richest men in America.
+He was the early 20th century’s version of Rupert Murdoch.

 3 – Marijuana Prohibition Was Based on Plain Ol’ Racism

-Despite a complete lack of evidence, Anslinger and Hearst managed to convince large sections of the public that weed was a violence-inducing drug and connected it to minorities.
-Anslinger even suggested that cannabis made black people ‘forget their place in society’.
-The racist narrative surrounding the plant continues to this day as ethnic minorities are still disproportionally punished for possession of the drug.
+Anslinger and Hearst managed to convince large sections of the public that weed was a violence-inducing drug.
+There was no evidence for this claim whatsoever.
+They also connected it to minorities.
+Anslinger even suggested that cannabis made black people ‘forget their place in society.’
+The racist narrative surrounding the plant continues to this day.
+Ethnic minorities are still disproportionately punished for possession of the drug.

-The Drug Enforcement Agency (DEA) is guilty of pretty dodgy behavior to ensure the myth that weed is addictive persists.
-This is a time-honored tradition and you’ll see it on a host of anti-cannabis sites.
+The Drug Enforcement Agency (DEA) is guilty of pretty dodgy behavior to ensure the myth that weed is highly addictive persists.
+This is a time-honored tradition, and you’ll see it on a host of anti-cannabis sites.
 They spout statistics without showing any meaning behind the data whatsoever.

 The DEA is the king of the addiction lie.
 In the United States, there are more kids in addiction clinics for weed than for every other substance combined.
 Wow!
 This means marijuana IS addictive!
 Not quite.
-Here’s the thing: When a teenager is caught using marijuana, he is taken to court and given the choice of going to an addiction clinic or facing a severe penalty.
+When a teenager is caught using marijuana, he goes to court.
+There he receives the choice of going to an addiction clinic or facing a severe penalty.
 Which one do you think he/she is going to choose?

-Now, the DEA can classify these victims as ‘addicts’ when in reality, only about 3% of people in these centers go voluntarily.
+Now, the DEA can classify these victims as ‘addicts.’
+In reality, only about 3% of people in these centers go voluntarily.
 When medical researchers are asked to name the most addictive drugs, they tend to rate them in the following order:

 Final Thoughts on Marijuana & What THEY Don’t Want You to Know

 Even the Gateway Drug theory, which has been debunked time and again, resurfaces in every anti-weed rant.
-Here are the facts: Only 1 in every 104 marijuana users move on to cocaine, and even fewer move on to heroin.
-Most of the time, the prohibition of weed causes the problem; someone buys weed from a dealer and is offered heroin for example.
+Here are the facts.
+Less than 1% of marijuana users move on to cocaine, and even fewer move on to heroin.
+Most of the time, the prohibition of weed causes the problem.
+Someone buys cannabis from a dealer and is offered heroin, for example.

-Marijuana is NOT illegal because it is harmful or addictive, it is illegal because it represents a clear and present danger to Big Pharma and perhaps even the tobacco industry.
-Its illegality was based on lies, immorality, and racism, and it is very sad indeed that in this day and age, such propaganda still wins out.
+Marijuana is not illegal because it is harmful or addictive.
+It is unlawful because it represents a clear and present danger to Big Pharma and the tobacco industry.
+Its illegality is based on lies, immorality, and racism.
+In this day and age, the fact that such propaganda still wins out is unfortunate indeed.